sveltejs/svelte.dev/apps/svelte.dev/content/blog/2024-12-01-whats-new-in-svelte-december-2024.md

 _Featuring Svelte Contributors and Ambassadors_

-- [Svelte 🧡](https://bsky.app/profile/ricciuti.me/feed/svelte-feed) is a Bluesky feed to keep up to date on Svelte news in that application
+- [Svelte 🧡](https://bsky.app/profile/paolo.ricciuti.me/feed/svelte-feed) is a Bluesky feed to keep up to date on Svelte news in that application
 - [SvelteKit Streaming: The Complete Guide](https://khromov.se/sveltekit-streaming-the-complete-guide/) by Stanislav Khromov
 - [Remote Workshop: Svelte 5 & Runes](https://ti.to/mainmatter/svelte-5-runes-feb-2025) is taking place February 6-7th, 2025 and taught by Paolo Ricciuti
 - [Svelte 5: In Action | Build A Tasks App](https://www.youtube.com/watch?v=uSWMvDPpG0k) by Syntax
-- [Svelte Society London](https://www.youtube.com/watch?v=mxM208nCvHc) - featuring Paolo with his talk, *The joy of side projects ✨*
+- [Svelte Society London](https://www.youtube.com/watch?v=mxM208nCvHc) - featuring Paolo with his talk, *Herd your async tasks!*

 _This Week in Svelte_